openaps/AndroidAPSdocs/docs/EN/Usage/CPbefore26.rst

   :alt: Careportal carbs & bolus

 * To note a bolus - no matter if for snack, meal or correction - use the insulin button on the homescreen **and make sure to tick "Do not bolus, record only"!**
-* Option to backdate insulin - i.e. if you forgot to register insulin given by srynge - will only be available if checkbox "Do not bolus, record only" is ticked.
+* Option to backdate insulin - i.e. if you forgot to register insulin given by syringe - will only be available if checkbox "Do not bolus, record only" is ticked.

    .. image:: ../images/Careportal_25_26_5.png
      :alt: Backdate insulin via insulin button